 Total gross household income must be at or below 200% of the Federal Poverty Income Guidelines.
 Use our Income Calculator, or the chart below, to find out if your gross (before tax) income is within the range of eligibility for the program.

-The Clairton Municipal Authority Hardship Program, which is funded by the Clairton Municipal Authority and the City of Clairton, and administered by Dollar Energy Fund, assists eligible Clairton Municipal Authority customers who are in threat of termination or who have had their water service disconnected as a result of non-payment of their sewage bills.
-Customers may be eligible to receive a grant that’s applied directly to their utility bill.
+The Arkansas Utility Assistance Program, which is administered by Dollar Energy Fund, assists eligible utility customers with their SWEPCO utility bills.
+Customers may be eligible to receive a grant that is applied directly to their utility bill.
 Our program is a fund of last resort because it goes above and beyond what is available through federal, state and other programs.
 Program guidelines and eligibility requirements are subject to change.

 Grants are dispersed on a first come, first serve basis to eligible applicants while funding is available.